mrcbax/logoilab.github.io/posts/2021-05-11-vhosts-spoof.md

 ## In Practice

-Here are some examples of the simplest way to do this with our system or tool of choice.
+Here are some examples of the simplest way to do this with your system or tool of choice.

 ### Linux